adrienmonks11/MachineLearningProject/README.md

   3. Input output from YOLO model as text string to BLIP, test again.
   4. Experiment with various text string formats, testing on a wide variety of images.

+*Reference project.jpnyb for Part 1 steps 1-6, YOLOTraining.jpnyb for Part 1 steps 7-10, and Part 2.